PROGRAMMING

 CLASS PICTURES

 We are pleased to bring in a professional photographer in the fall of each year who will be taking both class and individual photos.
-Proofs will be sent home wich will allow you to choose your child’s favorite pose and package.
-Pictures will always be ready in time for Christmas.
+Proofs will be sent home which will allow you to choose your child’s favourite pose and package.
+Pictures will be ready in time for Christmas.

 PARENT VOLUNTEERS

 Building Blocks Childcare Centers thoroughly encourages parent volunteers to come into the classroom.
 This involvement allows you to see what your child does while in school.
-Children love to share his/her day at Daycare with Mom or Dad and we love to take this opportunity to get know you as well.
-Please feel free to sign up on the day that you wish to volunteer on the snack schedule, which is posted on the parent board.
-Please take note that we are unable to accommodate younger siblings coming in with you to volunteer.
-Please note that it is our policy that children are with us for at least one month before you come in to volunteer because we want to give your child time to adjust to the fact that this is their place and not for Mom or Dad to stay with them.
+Children love to share their day at Daycare with Mom or Dad and we love to take this opportunity to get know you as well.
+Please feel free to sign up on the snack schedule, that is posted on the parent board for the day that you wish to volunteer.
+Please take note that we are unable to accommodate younger siblings coming in with you.
+It is our policy that children are with us for at least one month before you come in to volunteer, because we want to give your child time to adjust to the fact that this is their place alone, and not for Mom or Dad to stay with them.
 We find the adjustment period goes a lot faster if they are used to staying on their own.
 Thank you for your understanding and cooperation.

 DUTIES OF PARENT VOLUNTEERS COULD INCLUDE: